nicolelun/my-portfolio/_commercial-portfolio/tv-navigation/tv-navigation.md

 ---

 <div class="text-col">
-	<p>According to customer feedback surveys, the biggest frustrations for users of True Value's e-commerce site were navigation and product findability. <!-- And this had a magnifying effect: users who found it difficult to navigate and find products were twice as likely as all users to perceive an issue with the site. -->This issue had the potential to hurt sales, because ultimately, users can only buy what they can find.</p>
+	<p>According to customer feedback surveys, the biggest frustrations for users of True Value's e-commerce site were navigation and product findability. <!-- And this had a magnifying effect: users who found it difficult to navigate and find products were twice as likely as all users to perceive an issue with the site. -->And because users can only buy what they can find, this issue could deeply impact the bottom line: sales.</p>
-	<p>To address this, I initiated two projects&mdash;one still ongoing&mdash;to improve navigation and product findability.
-My goal was to decrease the effort for users to find their desired destination and as a result, increase sales.</p>
+	<p>In response to this issue, I initiated two projects&mdash;one still ongoing&mdash;to improve navigation and product findability.
+The first was to refine the visual cues and add shortcuts to popular categories, and the second was to streamline the product taxonomy, which served as the basis for the site structure.
+My goal was to decrease the time and effort for users to find their destinations and ultimately to increase sales.</p>
 	<table class="proj-details">
 		<tr><td class="proj-details__label">My Roles:</td> <td class="proj-details__data"><!-- Advocate &middot;  -->Sole Information Architect, Designer & Frontend Developer</td></tr>
 		<tr><td class="proj-details__label">Stakeholders:</td> <td class="proj-details__data">E-Commerce Merchandisers & Business Managers</td></tr>